zucks/ZucksAdNetworkDocuments/search_ad/search-ad-api-for-simeji-supporting-skadnetwork-2-2.md

     - To see how to use these fields please refer to [SKAdNetwork documentation](https://developer.apple.com/documentation/storekit/skadnetwork/signing_and_providing_ads)
 - impUrl
-    - You will receive impUrl from ① but for SKAdnetwork ads please use this new url instead when you show your ad to measure impressions
+    - You will receive impUrl from ① but for SKAdNetwork ads please use this new url instead when you show your ad to measure impressions
 - clickUrl
-    - You will receive clickUrl from ① but for SKAdnetwork ads please use this new url instead when user clicks on your ad to measure clicks
+    - You will receive clickUrl from ① but for SKAdNetwork ads please use this new url instead when user clicks on your ad to measure clicks

 ##### Example SKAdNetwork 2.0-2.1